 Our trainees gain additional knowledge of immunology research from their mandatory attendance at our weekly immunology seminar and journal club series, at which they are required to present their research.
 Graduate students also present their research at our annual Immunology Retreat (see below), at which an internationally renowned immunologist delivers the keynote seminar.
 Hence, our trainees receive a strong knowledge base in immunology as well as the vital research presentation skills required for their career development.
 As a result, our graduates are well prepared for their postdoctoral studies in immunology.

 After completing coursework, students take the preliminary exam during the second year.
 The preliminary examination tests the student’s ability to reason analytically and to develop ideas and defend them.
-Starting in 2016, the format will now consist of students being assigned two current papers in Immunology.
+Since 2016, the format consists of students being assigned two current papers in Immunology.
 Students will be prepared to discuss the rationale, background, experimental design, hypotheses and conclusions of the papers.
 In addition, they will develop a specific aims page that will use a concept from the paper to propose 2 new novel aims of research.
 The student is responsible for identifying the question and devising logical and convincing experimental approaches to address the issue.
 In the prelim exam, the student is expected to demonstrate a thorough understanding of the research problem, as well as to creatively think about the topic and experimental design.
 Thus, the emphasis is on hypothesis testing and experimental design, as well as general knowledge in the field of immunology.

 The Immunology Program has no formal teaching requirement, but will provide access and training to individuals who want a teaching experience.